-In the United States, we primarily market to customers directly through our sales organization, and we also market to customers through sales agents and Integrated Delivery Networks (IDNs).
-Outside the United States, we market to customers directly and through distributors.
-We have sales and service offices in Europe, Japan, China, and other countries in Asia, Latin America, and throughout the world.
+In the United States, we primarily market directly to customers, including hospitals and stand-alone treatment facilities, through our sales organization, and we also market to customers through sales agents and group purchasing organizations.
+Outside the United States, we market to customers directly and through the use of distributors and sales agents.
+We currently have international offices in Morges, Switzerland; Hong Kong, China; Shanghai, China and Tokyo, Japan and direct sales staff in most countries in Western Europe, Japan, India and Canada.
+In addition, we have distributors in Europe, Russia, the Middle East, Africa, the Asia Pacific region, and Latin America.